sighingnow/jekyll-gitbook/_pages/CRM.md

 - Go to "Activities" and you should see both records created after the calls.

-# 6.3 Service Now integration
+# Service Now integration

+Work in progress.
+This part is coming in April.

-# 6.4 Zendesk integration
+# Zendesk integration

 ### Pre-requisites